The sale may be over, but you can still get 15% off selected pilgrim trail guidebooks and ebooks using the code PILGRIM15 at checkout. Find out more.

 Where is the Kumano Kodo?

 The Kumano Kodo is located on Japan’s Kii Peninsula, which is in the Kansai region, due south of Kyoto and Osaka.
 The closest international airport is Kansai (KIX) and British Airways offers a direct service from London.
-From here, it’s just a 2½hr train ride to a city called Tanabe, which is considered the main gateway of the Kumano Kodo Nakahechi route.
-Alternatively, if you fly into Tokyo, you can take the shinkansen bullet train south to Osaka and then transfer onto a local train.
-There are also domestic flights from Tokyo to Osaka, as well as an even closer domestic airport to Tanabe in nearby Shirahama (SHM).
+From here, it’s just a 2½hr train ride to Tanabe, considered the main gateway of the Kumano Kodo Nakahechi route.
+Alternatively, if you fly into Tokyo, you can take the Shinkansen bullet train south to Osaka and then transfer onto a local train.
+There are also domestic flights from Tokyo to Osaka and an even closer domestic airport to Tanabe in nearby Shirahama (SHM).

 Imperial processions departed from the old capital of Kyoto, travelling south along the Kiiji route.
 In Tanabe, this route split into two: the Nakahechi, which headed east through the mountains to reach Kumano Hongu Taisha, and the Ohechi, which followed the coast south-east towards Kumano Nachi Taisha.
 The Kohechi route connected the Buddhist Shingon Centre of Koyasan to the Kumano Sanzan and the Iseji route connected Ise Grand Shrine with the Kumano Sanzan.

 The nature of the Kumano Kodo allows for pilgrimages of varying lengths, from single day hikes to multi-week itineraries, depending on time and fitness.
-However, at first glance, the map of the various pilgrimage routes might seem daunting so let’s delve deeper into the key points of each trail.
+At first glance, the various pilgrimage routes might seem daunting so let’s delve deeper into the key points of each trail.

 The Nakahechi was and still is the most popular trail and today this is for a very good reason.
 The Tanabe Tourist Office has invested a lot of time and effort into waymarking the route brilliantly with bilingual signs.
 Their website also has downloadable maps, and an online booking service for accommodation, luggage transfers and optional activities.
 If you have limited time and would like to experience the Kumano Kodo, then this is the trail to hike.
 The route officially starts at Takijiri-oji, which is a 45-minute bus ride from Tanabe and can be broken down into two full day stages to reach the first of the three grand shrines, Kumano Hongu Taisha.